PerimeterX/flast/README.md

 const numberOfChangesMade = arborist.applyChanges();
 console.log(generateCode(arborist.ast[0]));  // console.log('General' + ' ' + 'Kenobi');
 ```
-The Arborist can be called with an extra argument - logFunc - which can be used to log
+The Arborist can be called with an extra argument - logFunc - which can be used to override the log
-inside the arborist.
+function inside the arborist.

 ## How to Contribute
 To contribute to this project see our [contribution guide](CONTRIBUTING.md)